Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 - [PRINT]
 Click this button to print the statistics displayed.
 The *Print view* window is displayed.

-[comment]: <> (Fenster beschreiben?)
+[comment]: <> (HG: Fenster beschreiben?)

 - [EXCEL]
 Click this button to download the statistics displayed in Excel format.
-The Excel file is downloaded by default in the *Downloads* folder of your computer.
+By default, the downloaded export file is saved in the *Downloads* folder of your device.

 **Turnover per product**